mailchimp/content-style-guide/08-writing-technical-content.html.md

 layout: article
 ---

-At MailChimp, technical content is written primarily by the TKTKTK team.
+At MailChimp, technical content is written by the TKTKTK team.
 It appears in the Knowlege Base, throughout the app, and in a few other locations.
-This section will lay out the guiding principles of technical content, discuss the main technical content types, and outline the process of writing a technical document.
+This section will lay out the guiding principles of technical content, discuss the main types of technical content, and outline the process of writing and editing technical articles.

 ## Basics

-Someone reading technicaly content is usually looking to answer a specific question.
-Whether someone wants to know how MailChimp can help them achieve their marketing goals, or simply how to change the billing address on their account, the goal of technical content is to provide answers without distraction.
+Someone reading technical content is usually looking to answer a specific question.
+That question might be broad or narrowly-focused, but either way our goal is to provide answers without distraction.

 For each project, consider your audience’s background, goal, and current mood.
 Ask these questions: